Tourism in Perth: State War Memorial Precinct

 The State War Memorial Precinct is located on Mount Eliza overlooking Perth Water, and comprises the Cenotaph, Court of Contemplation, Flame of Remembrance and Pool of Reflection.
-It is visited by more than 40,000 people each Anzac Day, with a dawn service being held there each year.
+It is visited by more than 40,000 people every Anzac Day, with a dawn service being held there each year.
 Distributed throughout the park are more specific memorials.

 Western Australian Botanic Garden

-The botanic garden is an 18 ha site within the park, with a collection of 2000 species of Western Australian flora on display.
-Botanic Garden is part of the worldwide network of botanic gardens committed to plant conservation.
-Also located within the botanic garden are the Conservation Garden, Gija Jumulu Boab Tree, Pioneer Women's Memorial Fountain and Water Garden, and the Lotterywest Federation Walkway.
+The Botanic Garden is an 18 ha site within the park, with a collection of 2000 species of Western Australian flora on display.
+The Botanic Garden is part of the worldwide network of botanic gardens committed to plant conservation.
+Also located within the botanic garden are the Conservation Garden, Gija Jumulu boab tree, Pioneer Women's Memorial fountain and water garden, and the Lotterywest Federation Walkway.

 DNA Tower

-Built on the highest point of the park in 1966, the DNA Tower is a white 15 m double helix staircase that resembles the deoxyribonucleic acid (DNA) molecule.
+Built on the highest point of the park in 1966, the DNA Tower is a white, 15 m double-helix staircase that resembles the deoxyribonucleic acid (DNA) molecule.